jrduncan831/ai_environments_at_tacc/docs/ai_containers_tacc/Advanced Container Build with Pytorch.rst

 **Optional: Test container locally**

-If you want to test out the container locally on a system with gpus you can run
+If you want to test out the container locally on a system with gpus, you can run:

 ::